What Is MERP?

-Steps to Protect Your Home from Medicaid
+How to Save Your Home from Medicaid

 Upon your death, Medicaid expects to be repaid for the money it spent on your nursing home care.
 This repayment requirement is enforced through the Medicaid Estate Recovery Program (MERP).
 However, this doesn’t have to affect your home.
 Ensure your assets go where you want them to with help from our experienced attorneys in Lexington & Northern Kentucky.